CasparKielwein/slides/reviews.md

 # Reviews and Conflicts
 * Reviews frequently cause conflicts
 * often little relation to technical issues
+  -> endless discussions
+  -> reluctance to contribute

+# Why?

 # Work and personal Identiy
 I am a Programmer!

 # Reviews and Power
-Judge my Code
+Judging my Code
--> Judge me?
+-> Judging me?

+# Presenting your work for review

-# Feeling Angry
+# Responsibility
+* We are given great Power

 # What can we do?
 * Acknowledge the responsibility